briandunnington/roku-like-a-hurricane/docs/_posts/init_order.md

     My id is:

-At the time that `init()` is called, any non-defaulf field values are not yet set, so `m.top.id` has no value.
+At the time that `init()` is called, any non-default field values are not yet set, so `m.top.id` has no value.

 Similarly, any values you set on `m.top` in `init()` could be overwritten when initialization is complete: